Here’s what you need to know about sustainable materials textiles, from organic fibers to biodegradable fabric.

 Tencel is a light cellulose fabric that is created by dissolving wood pulp.
 It is said to be 50 percent more absorbent than cotton and requires less energy and water to produce.
 Created by Austrian textile giant Lenzing, Tencel is softer and more breathable than cotton.
 It is produced in a closed-loop system which means 99 percent of the chemicals used in the process to break down the wood pulp are recycled with minimal waste and low emissions.

 Nylon is an environmental disaster.
 Producing nylon creates nitrous oxide, a greenhouse gas that is 300 times more potent than carbon dioxide.
 However, Econyl is a great silky eco-alternative for nylon.
 Econyl is created using synthetic waste, such as industrial plastic, waste fabric, and fishing nets from the ocean, which are then recycled and regenerated into a new kind of yarn that is exactly the same quality as nylon.
 Econyl is embraced by brands such as Stella McCartney and Prada.

+One in particular, Pinatex, is made from pineapple.
 An estimated 40,000 tonnes of pineapple waste is generated globally each year.
-Ananas Anam, makers of Piñatex which utilizes waste taken from pineapple plantations in the Philippines and turns it into a non-woven fabric that can be used for clothes, footwear, or furniture.
+Ananas Anam, maker of Piñatex utilizes waste taken from pineapple plantations in the Philippines and turns it into a non-woven fabric that can be used for clothes, footwear, or furniture.
 Ananas Anam supports rural farming communities in the Philippines and takes a cradle-to-cradle approach, which means that waste from one process is used in other processes so that nothing is wasted.